Battle of Wilton (New York): Background

 In 1690 the French, at the command of Count Frontenac launched an attack in the Mohawk Valley which culminated in the burning of Schenectady, New York, killing and capturing a number of inhabitants.

-Finally, in 1693, Fontenac decided to attack and weaken the Mohawks of New York, and alienate them from the French-allied Mohawks of Kahnawake, near Montreal.
+Finally, in 1693, Frontenac decided to attack and weaken the Mohawks of New York, and alienate them from the French-allied Mohawks of Kahnawake, near Montreal.
 He assembled one hundred soldiers and a number of Canadians and Indians from various tribes.
 The size of the force has been given as six hundred and twenty-five men.
 The expedition left Chambly, Quebec at the end of January, travelling on snowshoes.
 In sixteen days they reached the Mohawk, led by a guide captured in the Schenectady Massacre, Jan Baptiste Van Eps.
 They captured and burned three large Mohawk towns, called castles, and took a number of captives.
 The Mohawks had been caught off-guard and the French captured Caughnawaga and Canajoharie without a fight, and Tionondogue after a surprise attack that killed about 20 or 30 and took 300 captives.

 Before the expedition left Canada, Frontenac had made his Mohawk allies swear an oath that they would kill all male captives.
 They "had readily given the pledge, but apparently with no intention to keep it; at least, they now refused to do so," so "the French and their allies began their retreat, encumbered by a long line of prisoners."

 Meanwhile, Van Eps had escaped before the attacks and made his way to Schenectady, where he alerted the inhabitants to the French attack.
 This warning was then passed on to Major Pieter Schuyler, the commander of the Albany County Militia.
 On February 13 Schuyler crossed the Mohawk on the ice with a force of 237 men and began to pursue the retreating French.
 On February 15 he was joined by 290 Mohawks who had escaped capture by the French.